Mandatory Education in Divorce and Temporary Separation

 If a course is held in a courthouse, you will have to pass through airport-type security to enter the building, so do not bring anything that might be considered a weapon or contraband.

-For most locations, free parking is available and entry into the building is obvious, but access to the Matheson Courthouse in Salt Lake City (maps.google.com) can be confusing.
-There is a surface pay-lot immediately to the west of the courthouse accessible only from 500 South, westbound.
+For most locations, free parking is available and entry into the building is obvious.
+Access to the Matheson Courthouse in Salt Lake City (maps.google.com) may be less obvious.
 There is an underground pay-lot at the courthouse, which is accessible only from 400 South, eastbound, and it is not open on Saturday.
 Limited metered street parking is available nearby.

 - For weekday evening courses, enter the building through the East entrance.